 “I was thinking about my career and what I want to do with my life…I thought about why I was in this world.
 At the end of my life, when I am looking back, what will make me most proud and satisfied with what I have done?
 The answer is, giving back to the world.
 And science is the ultimate way to innovate.”

 Nicole believes Future Science Leaders is a program worth supporting because of how it helps introduce girls to topics in STEAM that high school simply doesn’t have the time or resources to cover.

 “It’s increasingly important to encourage girls and women into the sciences.
 Right now, my friends and I are all stressing out about midterms, but when I stop to think about the future and what we’re needed for, it feels so much better.
 Everyone in society is needed.
 That’s a very inspiring and empowering message to send to not only girls but to everyone in the whole world.”

 Future Science Leaders at Science World has been made possible by the generous support of our donors.

-Since 2011, this competitive program attracts exceptional students from across the Lower Mainland who continue pursuing STEAM fields at high levels after the program ends.
+Since 2011, this program has inspired students from across the Lower Mainland to continue pursuing STEAM long after the program ends.
 Learn more here.